 While [GTmetrix] libraries have served us well in the past, they primarily focused on how well your page is built for speed (or structure), and not how fast it actually loads for your usersGTmetrix.com

 When doing a (free) GTmetrix analysis, you would see statistics about the amount of resources and the total size of all resources, as well as the fully loaded time.
 As GTmetrix is stating as well, they were primarily measuring if a website was built for speed (or structure).
 However, having HTTP/2, the amount or total size of resources aren't likely to be the biggest performance bottlenecks as of 2015.
 This way of measuring already was outdated for a while.

 The way GTmetrix would display pagespeed information before their change.

-GTmetrix welcomes Lighthouse and Core Web Vitals
+GTmetrix welcomes Lighthouse and Core Web Vitals for pagespeed analysis

 Google experimented with Lighthouse and it's metrics for quite a while.
 They introduced new metrics, concluded these were telling a good UX story and pushed to production together with Lighthouse v6.
 It will even become a ranking factor.
 As a result, GTmetrix couldn't stay behind.
 This means that the above page loading time and size indicators will be replaced by some Core Web Vitals metrics: